Series 63 practice questioneasyExempt Securities — Bank Securities

 Related Regulation of Securities & Issuers questions

-- Which of the following securities is EXEMPT from registration under the Uniform Securities Act?
+- Which of the following is LEAST likely to be considered a security under the Uniform Securities Act?